Welcome to Year 4

 We are delighted to welcome you to the Year 4 web page - this page will develop with more information over the school year.
 We hope that you will find all the information here that you require, if you have any suggestions we will be pleased to hear from you.

 Mr Johnson - Year Leader

 Year 4 Newsletter - Spring Term 1st half 2019

-The purpose of this letter is to provide you with information and reminders about Year 4, which we hope you and child will find useful.
+A happy new year to you all!
+The purpose of this letter is to provide you with information and reminders about Year 4, which we hope you and your child will find useful.

 Our focus will be ‘In a State’ which will involve looking at the different states of matter (gas, liquid, solid), how these can change state, via for example freezing and melting, as well as a detailed study of the water cycle and the important part played by evaporation and condensation within it.

-Our focus this half term will be teamwork, the children will be developing their team working skills through participation in dance and rugby.
+Our focus this half term is responsibility and leadership, the children will be looking to develop these skills through participation in gymnastics and tag rugby.
 Please ensure your child has a warmer kit and suitable trainers for outside PE sessions, as well as their indoor kit.
-Now as the weather has turned colder we are happy for the children to wear warm hats and gloves should they wish.
+As the weather continues to turn colder, we are happy for the children to wear warm hats and gloves should they wish.
 An extra pair of socks is always handy in case the field is wet, as well as a plastic bag to keep muddy trainers away from the rest of their kit.

 Children must be able to remove and replace earrings independently.
 If your child has only just had their ears pierced they will need to bring in medical tape to cover their earrings themselves, not plasters.